TetteDev/PixelSearch-ImageSearch-CSharp/README.md

 Current Features:
 * A pretty fast pixel searcher
+  * A "single" threaded pixelsearcher is available
+  * A multithreaded/pixel searcher using Parallelism is also available, limited to the amount of threads your cpu has.

 * A decent image searcher (work in progress, credit to original creator of that snippet)

 Currently working on a threaded version of the pixel searcher.